codio/site/source/docs/dashboard/student/playmode.html.md

 Within the player various options can be controlled by the user

-- **Navigation Buttons** allows the user to navigate forward/backward in the guide.
+- **Navigation Buttons** allows the user to navigate forward/backward in the content.
 - **Settings** allows the user to change the Theme (light/dyslexic), Mark as Complete, change the font size, reset both the theme and fonts and to restore the current files (see below).
 See [Dyslexia Support](/docs/dashboard/student/dyslexia/) section
 - **[Show/Hide Section List Hamburger Icon](/docs/content/authoring/collapse/)** allows the user to show/hide the section list.